-Women reportedly get bored of having sex with their partners just one year into their relationships – ouch.
+Why women get bored of having sex after one year in their relationships

 After the ‘honeymoon phase’ which according to a study from Southampton University usually ends after one year, women become four times less interested in having sex with their partners.